Kingdutch/alexandervarwijk.com/content/talks/2021-10-05-drupal-talk-show-technology-war-on-talent.md

   allowfullscreen></iframe>
 ---
-As part of Open Social's DrupalJam sponsorship I was asked to talk about Open Social's future plans and how we're making sure that we fidn the right people to help us fulfil our ambitions.
+As part of Open Social's DrupalJam sponsorship I was asked to talk about Open Social's future plans and how we're making sure that we find the right people to help us fulfil our ambitions.